The lectures are given in the Maison des Magistères, Polygone Scientifique, Grenoble.

 MOSFET physics and technology - E. Sangiorgi, Bologna

-Molecular electronics - L. Hueso, San Sebastian (not available)*
+Molecular electronics in low dimensional materials - L. Hueso, San Sebastian (not available)*

 LECTURES FOR SESSION B - 18 x 1H45